populationgenomics/hail/infra/gcp/README.md

    # batch regions and be compatible with the bucket location.
    batch_logs_bucket_storage_class = "MULTI_REGIONAL"

-   # Similarly, bucket locations and storage classess are specified
+   # Similarly, bucket locations and storage classes are specified
    # for other services:
    hail_query_bucket_location = "<bucket-location>"
    hail_query_bucket_storage_class = "MULTI_REGIONAL"